JohnFrontzos/elorus-zip-export-request/README.md

 # Elorus Bulk Zip Request

-This Python script automates the archiving of expenses for the previous month in the Elorus expense management system.
+This Python script automates the archiving of expenses and income invoices for the previous month in the Elorus ERP management system.
 It retrieves a list of expenses for the previous month, parses the IDs, and archives them using the Elorus API.

 ## Functionality

-- Retrieves expenses for the previous month from the Elorus API.
+- Retrieves expenses and the incomes for the previous month from the Elorus API.
-- Parses the IDs of the retrieved expenses.
+- Parses the IDs of the retrieved data.
-- Archives the expenses using a custom endpoint to emulate the website's functionality, including exporting attachments in a zip file.
+- Archives the expenses and the invoices by using a custom endpoint to emulate the website's functionality, including exporting attachments in a zip file.
 - Upon requesting an archive, an email will be sent to the organization's email address containing a link to download the zip file.